 Liquid is an online cryptocurrency exchange where you can trade a wide range of fiat/crypto and crypto/crypto currency pairs.
 Its innovative order book, called the World Book, combines a global network of liquidity sources in order to provide access to a higher level of liquidity and better price matching.

 The site also offers Liquid Margin, where you can trade with up to 25x leverage, and has its own utility token known as QASH.
-You can use QASH to pay for services on Liquid, and at the time of writing (September 2018), it was soon to undergo a rebrand to become Liquid Token (LQD).
+Use QASH to pay for services on Liquid, which was rebranded to Liquid Coin (LQC) as of February 2019.

 Liquid’s parent company, Quoine, is headquartered in Tokyo and is licensed by the Japanese Financial Services Agency.
 Quoine was founded in 2014 and launched Quoinex, a fiat-to-crypto trading platform, in the same year.